 Cover Letter.
 The cover letter transmits inspection report results from the applicable NRC official, such as the Division Director or Branch Chief, to the designated vendor or applicant executive.
 All significant information contained in the cover letter must also be contained in the executive summary and supported in the report details.

 Cover letter content varies somewhat depending on whether the inspection identified findings.
 Guidance and sample cover letters for reports documenting findings can be found in the NRC Enforcement Manual, Appendix B, “Standard Formats for Enforcement Packages.”
+A template for the cover letter is included in Appendix A to this manual chapter.

 In general, every cover letter has the same basic structure, as follows: